Osaka Station

 Taking a bow

-Outside the performance hall there is a spacious lounge and cafe area serving tea, coffee, wine, juice and champagne.
-It is a good space to relax, enthuse, or share your thoughts in the intermission between performances.
-There is also a shop where you can buy original stationary and pens as a souvenir of your visit.
+Outside the performance hall there is a spacious lounge and cafe area, which is a good space to relax or share your thoughts during the intermission between performances.
+The Symphony Cafe and The Symphony Shop operate on performance days during opening and intermission times, with some post-performance operation depending on the concert.
+The shop sells original goods that can serve as souvenirs of your visit.

 After the show